 Power usage is another biggie to think about.
 Are you the kind of person who can’t live without your t.v. shows or video games?
 I can tell you even if you have batteries and solar panels the power generated will be limited.
-The power that has been stored would be better used to power a refrigerator, an air conditioner, fans or keeping your cell phone charged.
+The power that’s been stored during your travels would be better used to power a refrigerator, an air conditioner, fans or keeping your cell phone charged.
 There will be a lot of quite time.
 Can you handle the quite?
 “Silence is golden” as the saying goes only to those who enjoy it.

 Lastly, get use to limiting your bathing time.
 There will be days when you will not bathe.
 I know you have probably heard of full-timers that purchase time at a gym to use their showers facilities.
 Once again, driving around in a big RV in a heavily populated area to find your shower access will get old.
 It’s also expensive, remember you have to pay per person.
 You would be better off locating a truck stop and share the shower stall if you’re traveling as a couple.
 We’ve used a bucket with water or baby wipes to wash down if a shower wasn’t available.
 Change your clothes regularly and don’t forget the deodorant.
 This will stretch the bathing considerably.